·

 When things build up and feel messy, it can become harder to relax or concentrate.
 These cluttered environments can trigger feelings of being disorganised or not in control of things.

-Mel Robbins spoke about this in a recent podcast and it was so relatable.
-When talking about what makes people happy, Dr. Tal Ben Shahar explained that it’s not in the achievement of the goal that makes people happy, it’s in working towards the goal.
+Confidence grows when you take action.
+Mel Robbins spoke about this in a podcast I listened to recently.
+When discussing what makes people happy, Dr. Tal Ben Shahar explained that it’s not in the achievement of the goal that makes people happy, it’s in working towards the goal.

 When you’re working towards something, it gives you purpose.
 Whether this is a professional goal, or a personal one like improving your confidence and feeling good enough.

-If you're currently basing your happiness off of “when I achieve this I will be happy” it's probably causing you to feel more unhappy.
-But, when you focus your mind to work towards something – to improving your confidence, you get to be happy right now!
+If you're currently basing your happiness off of “when I achieve this I will be happy” it's probably causing you to feel even more dissatisfied and unhappy.
+But, when you focus your mind to work towards something, it gives you that sense of purpose and direction.

-But, be careful that you don’t overwhelm yourself with goals.
-Especially when you’re working on yourself.
+Be careful to not overwhelm yourself with unrealistic goals, especially when you’re working on yourself.
 You want to feel good about what you’re doing, you want to feel motivated and inspired.
 These feelings are what helps you to keep the momentum going and increases your confidence as you gradually move closer to your goals.

 Celebrate Your Wins (All of Them!)